 LPNs usually work full-time, although some part-time positions are available.
-Shifts may be longer than eight hours and be scheduled during the day, night, or weekends.
-The job can be physically demanding because LPNs often help to lift, move, and assist patients.
+Shifts may be longer than eight hours and could be scheduled during the day, night, or weekends.
+The job can be physically demanding because LPNs often help lift, move, and assist patients.
 Nursing work can be very stressful as well as rewarding.
 There is a risk of exposure to infectious diseases while working with patients.

 |Experience||Experience in a clinical setting will be part of a training program|

 |Licensure and Certification||License required in all states|

 |Key Skills||Compassion towards patients, strong communication skills, detail-oriented, and knowledge of basic medical procedures|

 |Salary||$43,170 per year (Median salary for licensed practical nurses)|

 Source: U.S. Bureau of Labor Statistics (May, 2015)

 Students can complete an LPN certificate program in about one year.
 Before enrolling, students many need to complete a placement test.
 Once in an LPN program, students will be required to complete general science and nursing courses.
 General science courses include human biology, psychology, and gerontology.
 The nursing curriculum focuses on areas involving the fundamentals of nursing, nutrition, pharmacology, and clinical leadership.

 A clinical internship will be a required part of an LPN program.
 This is an opportunity for students to begin applying what they have learned in the classroom and to begin working with patients.
 Students may have a chance to intern in various medical facilities, including hospitals and rehabilitation centers.
 An internship will foster the student-to-nurse transition.